 I picked it up yesterday in an odd sort of mood.
 Life has been a bit of strain lately and I’ve been identifying with the aforementioned Marvin more than ever.

 Is it any wonder that I have these odd moods?
 There is plenty to be gained from analysing Wodehouse.
 Why does his writing make us happy?
 What is is about his world and characters that appeal to us?
 Are there lessons we can take from his writing to make the world a better place?
-What can emerging writers learn from Wodehouse — so that his legacy extends to include future generations of writers who bring sunshine into our souls?
+What can emerging writers learn from Wodehouse so that his legacy can extend to future generations of writers and readers, who need sunshine in our souls?

 It’s all part of the Plumtopian vision – to inhabit a world where the healing balm of Wodehouse is liberally applied.